StevenTammen/StevenTammen.github.io/pages/reading-list.md

 ## Introduction

 I've never been a terribly big fan of these sorts of pages.
 Mostly what seems to end up happening is website authors linking to some rubbish and getting kickbacks from affiliate links.
-(Or, less nefariously, linking to friends content, or content that only fits their narrow worldviews).
+(Or, less nefariously, linking to friends' content, or content that only fits their narrow worldviews).

 With this being said, I am very much in favor of reading multiple people's views, and believe that cultivated reading lists are a decidedly good thing when done well.
 We live in an age of information overload -- it can be difficult to cut through the vast swathes of useless and/or manipulative writings to find productive things to read.
 Starting with someone else's list of "greatest hits" is a good way to efficiently jumpstart productive reading.